 At this point, you probably have many questions in mind.
 Keep reading for more information on criminal law in South Carolina and some of our criminal defense specialties at Theos Law.

 In South Carolina, criminal cases are classified into different categories based on the severity of the crime.
-Generally speaking, offenses that carry a maximum sentence of three years or less are categorized as misdemeanors.
-On the other hand, crimes that carry a punishment of more than three years in prison are generally classified as felonies.
+Generally speaking, offenses that carry a maximum penalty of less than one year are considered misdemeanors.
+On the other hand, crimes that carry a punishment of more than one year in prison are generally classified as felonies.

 Understanding the difference between a misdemeanor and a felony crime can be challenging for someone facing their first charge.
-Misdemeanors are generally considered minor offenses, resulting in fines or a short stay in a local county jail.
-Trials and plea deals for these cases move quickly due to their nature.
+Misdemeanors are generally considered minor offenses, and can result in punishment by incarceration up to one year.

 At Theos Law Firm, we often receive questions from potential clients about when they should hire a criminal defense attorney for the charges that they're facing.
 Although each situation and client are unique, there are some common criminal situations to keep in mind.
 In general, it's always best to reach out to an experienced attorney as soon as you're charged or have been arrested.